MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaStructure.md

 We use a similar mechanism for Asset `functionalType` and `structuralType` for entities that have structural and functional characteristics.

 ## Reification
-Reification is technique which we use to bundle up relationships between two entities into an entity itself.
-This allows us to pass around and reuse those relationships multiple times.
-This technique is used in several places throughout OMC, but most notably in entities like Depiction and we use partial Reification in Contexts which are used bundle up relationships into useful groupings.
+Reification is a technique used to bundle relationships between entities into it's own entity.
+This allows to add additional properties to the relationship as well pass around and reuse the relationship multiple times.
+This technique is employed in several places throughout OMC, a Depiction and Participant are examples and we also utilize the same concept for Contexts, where multiple relationships may be bundled together.

-For more details and examples see the sections on [Relationships & Context](../Tech-Notes/RelationshipContext.md) and [Depictions & Portrayals](../Tech-Notes/DepictionPortrayal.md)
+For more details and examples see the sections on [Relationships & Context](../Tech-Notes/RelationshipContext.md) and [Depictions & Portrayals](../Tech-Notes/DepictionPortrayal.md).
 ## Standard Entity Properties
 There are some properties that are used consistently throughout the schema:

-**schemaVersion (required)**
+**`schemaVersion` (required)**

 Defines the version of the schema that was used to encode the instance.
 This allows parsers to understand the structure and nature of the properties in the entity.

-**entityType (required**
+**`entityType` (required)**

 A required property that enumerates the type of the entity.
 A client receiving the OMC-JSON payload will know what any given entity is, so that it can parse it correctly.

-**identifier (required)**
+**`identifier` (required)**

 The identifier, or identifiers uniquely identify this entity within the described scope.
 An entity can have multiple identifiers.
 For example a Creative Work may have an identifier with the production company's ID, the studio's ID, an IMDb ID, or an EIDR ID.

-**name**
+**`name`**

 A human readable name for the entity.
 This can be helpful for clients consuming the data, such as applications that need something like a label or tag for a UI.
 There is no requirement that it be unique and this should not be used as something canonical.
 Entities that need a canonical name (like Person or Location) will have a formal name property.

-**description**
+**`description`**

 A human readable (preferably short) description of the entity.
-As with name, this is really meant for human consumption and should not be used for encoding structured information.
+As with name, this is primarily for human consumption and should not be used for encoding structured information.

-**customData**
+**`customData`**

 The schema does not attempt to define every property that you might associate with any given entity.
 Our goal is to surface enough to allow a production to track, relate, and find things across distinct parts of the workflow.